CrossPaste/crosspaste-desktop/README.md

 systemProp.http.nonProxyHosts=*.nonproxyrepos.com|localhost
 ```

+## 🗺️ Roadmap
+CrossPaste is continuously evolving!
+We plan to add more useful features in future versions.
+Here's an overview of our near-term development plans:

+- **v1.1.0**: Support for color pasteboard
+- **v1.2.0**: Native pasteboard support, performance improvements
+- **v1.3.0**: Introduction of command-line mode

+This is just a small part of our plans.
+Want to learn more details and long-term plans?
+Check out our [full roadmap](./Roadmap.md).

 ## 🤝 Support the project

 - **🌟 Star this repository**: This is the easiest way to support CrossPaste and costs nothing.